boleaczek/AJAX_comments_list/README.md

 </div>
 ```
 ## Changing loading icon
-Loading icon is located in /assets/ as load_icon.svg.
-Replace the file with any other svg file to change it.
+Set loading icon by setting data-loading-icon-path attribute in root of the app.

 # Communication with the server
 ## Requests
-App will be sending requests to <yourserveraddress>/<commentendpoint>, this can be set in the app element in html, for example:
+App will be sending requests to <host>/<commentendpoint>, this can be set in the app element in html, for example:
 ```
-<div id="comments_app" data-url="http://127.0.0.1:5000/getc" data-loading-icon="test()"></div>
+<div id="comments_app" data-url="http://127.0.0.1:5000/getc" data-loading-icon-path="./assets/load_icon.svg"></div>
 ```
 'loaded' querry parameter will be provided, it contains number of elements already loaded.
 So, if one request was sent, and 5 coments were sent in response, loaded will be equal to 5.